The best small business printers are ideal for offices that may not have a lot of space, but still need to print out lots of documents.

 It should also find the right balance between affordability, features and performance without needing to drop to the best cheap printer level.
 You want something that doesn't cost a lot to buy or run, but you don't want it to sacrifice quality, speed and extra features either.

-The best small business printers are economical to run – so they won't cost a lot in electricity bills or going through ink or toner cartridges – and they should also offer fast print speeds that's not at the expense of image quality.
+The best small business printers should also be economical to run – so they won't cost a lot in electricity bills or going through ink or toner cartridges – and they should also offer fast print speeds that's not at the expense of image quality.

-- These are the best printers of 2019 from an overall perspective
+- These are the best printers from an overall perspective

 So where do you need to start?
 Even the most modest office will likely be networked, and sharing a resource as useful as a printer is an essential.
 So you should only be looking at printers that are capable of networked use.
 Wired offers speed and robust function for a fixed office.
 Wireless is flexible, cheap to deploy but not as fast in use.

 Here are the best 10 printers for small businesses - as chosen by the TechRadar Pro team - large and small, from a basic monochrome lasers suitable for a small business and a home office through to a small departmental multifunction printer.